techgrounds/techgrounds-JarBanf/03_Security/06_detection-response-analysis.md

 RTO, recovery time objective, is the goal your organization sets for the maximum length of time it should take to restore normal operations following an outage or data loss.

-Since the recovery time takes about 8 minutes, the website's RTO is minimum 8 minutes.
+Since the recovery time takes about 8 minutes, the website's RTO is <ins>minimum</ins> 8 minutes.
 As stated above, the RTO is the goal that is set for the <ins>maximum</ins> lenght of time it should take to restore normal operations following an outage or data loss.
 So theoretically the RTO could also be 20 minutes, and that the 8 minutes github recovery time is within this limit and ofcourse appreciated and valued.